Tailor Global Search to Your Experience Builder Site

 Meet the Global Search for Peer-to-Peer Communities component, where you can set up a feature called autocomplete.
 When site members start typing their search terms in the search box, autocomplete suggests matching articles, discussions, and more.
 It’s kind of like having a friend who finishes your sentences for you—in a helpful way.
 It helps users get to what they’re looking for faster.

 The Global Search for Peer-to-Peer Communities component is in the Experience Builder.
 To open it, hover the cursor over the search box at the top of the page and click when the blue border appears.
 To get started, expand the Autocomplete Search section.

 As you can see, there’s a lot here about autocomplete.
 Let’s go through it step by step.

-The first checkbox is easy: Use it to turn on autocomplete.
+- To turn on autocomplete, select the Use autocomplete in searches checkbox.
 It might even already be checked.
 Nice work!

-For the rest, let’s simplify things.
-Let’s talk about what Capricorn Coffee did for its community.
+- For the rest of the settings, let’s simplify things.
+Let’s talk about what Capricorn Cafe set up for its site.
 Think of it as ordering the Barista’s Special.

 That’s it!
 It’s easy like a Sunday morning drip coffee.

-Next, we discuss some additional search features you can set up in your community.
+Next, we discuss some additional search features you can set up in your site.